 Step 3: Niacinamide 10% + zinc 1% solution

-Niacinamide and zinc aren’t really treatments for acne.
-I know what your thinking.
+Niacinamide and zinc aren’t really acne treatments.
+I know what you’re thinking.
 So why use them then?
-Well, using them won’t kill acne causing bacteria but they’ll reduce inflammation which is the underlying cause of acne.
+Well, using them won’t kill acne-causing bacteria but they’ll reduce inflammation which is the underlying cause of acne.

 Inflammation is your body’s way of fighting the bacteria trapped underneath your skin.
 Using niacinamide and zinc just helps to calm that reaction down a little bit.

 But that’s not all they do, niacinamide also helps remove those annoying dark spots acne sometimes leaves behind that takes forever to fade and zinc helps control your oil and shine.

 Step 4.
 Natural moisturizing factors HA

 I have oily skin and for the longest time I never wanted to use a moisturizer, I figured it was only going to make me look even more greasy so why bother.
 Ah, if only I knew then what I know now.